csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 ![career-z-scatter](/img/career-z-scatter.png)

-If this were a Youtube video, imagine me zooming in on the solitary dot in the upper right while the saxophone hook from [Baker Street](https://youtu.be/BO1qcWa6blQ?t=22) kicks in.
+If this were a Youtube video, imagine me zooming in on the solitary dot in the upper right while I play the hook from [Baker Street](https://youtu.be/BO1qcWa6blQ?t=22) on a kazoo.

 Which is to say, it's really, really unlikely.
 The odds are around 1 in 550 million.
 That puts him in the 99.9999998th percentile.